-4.3.2 Coal Screening
+4.3.3 Coal Screening

 Between April and November 2020, the BLM sent letters to all identifiable surface owners with lands overlying BLM-administered federal coal within coal development potential, outside of active oil and gas areas.
 These letters requested that the surface owners confirm they are qualified to express their preference on mining federal coal (see 43 CFR 3400.0-5(gg)(1) and (2)).
-The BLM also asked that the surface owners respond with their preference for, against, or undecided to mining by other than underground methods (that is, surface mining) on the BLM-administered federal coal beneath their land.
+These letters requested confirmation of surface owner qualification and asked surface owners to respond with their preference for, against, or undecided to mining by other than underground methods (that is, surface mining) on the BLM-administered federal coal beneath their land.
 See Appendix F for additional details.
+The BLM also consulted with the North Dakota Public Service Commission in developing coal screens to help determine which lands should be available for leasing and development within the State per 43 CFR 3461.5(s).